lacherogwu/cache-func/README.md

 # cache-func

-A utility to cache the result of a function.
+A tiny utility to cache function outputs easily.

 ## Installation